-- 1. use theoretical knowledge from the sciences, humanities, and nursing as a base for critical thinking in professional nursing practice and to develop understanding of person, health, environment, and nursing; - 2. apply nursing process to provide safe, competent, and effective nursing care utilizing principle-based commu-

-- nication, technical/psychomotor, teaching, management, and therapeutic skills; - provide comprehensive therapeutic nursing care in partnership with individuals, families, groups, and communities, including those who are culturally diverse and vulnerable: - demonstrate professional practice which focuses on health promotion, health restorations, health maintenance, and illness care from a holistic perspective; - participate in critically evaluating and applying research findings to nursing practice and in identifying nursing research problems; - 6. demonstrate values and behavior consistent with the culture of professional nursing; - 7. demonstrate personal and leadership characteristics appropriate for professional nursing practice; - 8. demonstrate responsibility and accountability for professional nursing practice; - collaborate with nurses, other health care providers, and clients in the delivery of holistic care that is responsive to changing needs and societal trends; and - participate in evaluating current nursing and health care services and trends, and in identifying future health care needs.
+- 1. combine theoretical knowledge from the sciences, humanities, and nursing as a base for critical thinking in professional nursing practice and develop understanding of client, health environment, and nursing; - 2. organize nursing process to provide safe, competent, and effective nursing care using principle-based communication, technical/psychomotor, teaching, management, and therapeutic skills; - 3. design and generate comprehensive therapeutic nursing care in partnership with individuals, families, groups, and communities, including those who are culturally diverse and/or vulnerable; - 4. generate own professional practice that focuses on health promotion, health restoration, health maintenance, and illness care from a holistic perspective; - 5. analyze and apply research findings to nursing practice and identify nursing research problems; - 6. display values and behavior consistent with the culture of professional nursing; - 7. display personal and leadership characteristics appropriate for professional nursing practice; - 8. display responsibility and accountability for professional nursing practice; - 9. collaborate with nurses, other health care providers, and clients in the delivery of holistic care that is responsive to changing needs and societal trends; - 10. analyze current nursing and health care services and trends, and identify future health care needs.

-NURSING-M.S.
+Nursing-M.S.

-The faculty in the College of Nursing offer a program leading to an M.S. degree in Nursing with concentrations in adult health nursing, community health nursing, community mental health/psychiatric nursing, family health nursing, nursing administration, women's health, and parent-child nursing with options in childbearing family and nursing of children.
+The faculty in the College of Nursing offer a program leading to a Master of Science (M.S.) degree in Nursing with concentrations in adult health nursing, community health nursing, community mental health/psychiatric nursing, family health nursing, nursing administration, women's health, and parent-child nursing with options in childbearing family and nursing of children.
 The program requires a minimum of 40 semester hours with an earned grade of "B" or higher in all courses in the program of study.
 Students in the nurse practitioner options are required to complete additional semester hours.
 Requirements for this program are described in the Graduate Catalog.
-Persons interested in applying for admission to the program should write to the Graduate College for a Graduate Catalog and application form (see "Admission to the Graduate College," page 305) and contact the College of Nursing Student Services Office.
+Persons interested in applying for admission to the program should write to the Graduate College for a Graduate Catalog and application form (see "Admission to the Graduate College," page 309) and contact the College of Nursing Student Services Office.